Phryganoporus candidus: Hunting

-Due to their subsocial behavior, P. candidus juveniles will hunt and catch prey in a group.
+Due to their subsocial behaviour, P. candidus juveniles will hunt and catch prey in a group.
 While hunting in groups, the spiderling that is closest to the prey will attack first, and the others will then follow after.
-This group hunting behavior is not seen with adults, though mothers will sometimes share some of their catch with her young offspring.
+This group hunting behaviour is not seen with adults, though mothers will sometimes share some of their catch with her young offspring.
 P. candidus will mostly go after prey that is caught in their nest, but do not typically kill prey during the day, as they are at higher risk of predation themselves during the day.
 Large spiders are more likely to attack prey than smaller ones, most probably due to their larger size making it less dangerous to attack.
 Additionally, sub-adult females are more likely to attack prey then sub-adult males.

 Mutualism

 P. candidus has a mutualistic relationship with the tree Acacia ligulata.
 A. ligulata is a flowering plant that is widespread through Australia.
 It flowers in September and then develops its fruit over the following couple of months before dispersing its seeds in late summer.

 P. candidus nests encompass the fruit on A. ligulata trees.
 This is beneficial to the trees, as the spider nests protect the fruit from predation.
-One research project on this mutualistic relationship found that pants with nests have between 20 and 406 percent more seeds than those without.
+One research project on this mutualistic relationship found that plants with nests have between 20 and 406 percent more seeds than those without.
 The researchers on this project were also able to quantify lower pest damage on the trees that were inhabited by P. candidus; for example, Weevil damage was decreased 54 to 95 percent.

 P. candidus that build their nests in living A. ligulata have larger nest volumes than in other tree species and their nests persist for longer.
 P. candidus nesting in A. ligulata are also able to capture more prey and consume more and better nutrients than those that built their nests in other tree species.

 As both species protect each other, their mutualistic relationship is categorized as protection mutualism.